lajohnston/eco/README.md

 ## Overview

-In the ECS pattern, in-game objects aren't identified by a hierarchical type (such as "Player", "Enemy", "FlyingEnemy", "FlyingEnemyWithGun" ...), but rather by what components they possess.
+In the ECS design pattern, in-game objects aren't identified by a hierarchical type (such as "Player", "Enemy", "FlyingEnemy", "FlyingEnemyWithGun" ...), but rather by what components they possess.
 This allows you to assemble many variations using the same component parts, and even allows components to be added or removed at runtime to change entity behaviour on the fly.

 * Components - data structures (position, movement, appearance etc.)
 * Entities - objects with components